-Once you have identified your niche idea, you certainly want to know its position in the target market.
+Once you have identified your online business niche idea, you certainly want to know its position in the target market.
 For this, Google Trends is one of the essential tools that will help you get a good idea of the evolution of your business idea’s demand.

 Google Trends shows the relative interest and trending searches for any given keyword from as early as 2004.
 Google Trends is very easy to use and often offers exciting insights into keyword popularity and media coverage of the topic.